 top of page

-We've tried to make submitting a case study as simple as possible, but it may require you to think a little differently about the work you have done.
-Each case study contains four features:
+We've tried to make submitting a research story as simple as possible, but it may require you to think a little differently about the work you have done.
+Each story requires four brief elements:

-• How much the research influenced the business outcome
+• How much you believe the research influenced the business outcome

 • How much the research cost (a rough banding is fine)